README.md

 • GET /job/:id includes the root job plus any cost.childBreakdowns, lineage, backend, model, and cumulative child time data.

-• Discord and other channel completions still route on the root job, with concise worker totals appended only when child workers were involved.
+• Relay/channel completions still route on the root job, with concise worker totals appended only when child workers were involved.

 See docs/runtime-worker-orchestration.md for the runtime model, context packet format, recovery behavior, and backend extension points.